Energy Literacy, Engagement and Action Program for High School Students

 About Energy LEAP

-The Energy Literacy, Engagement and Action Program (Energy LEAP) is a FREE, week-long summer institute for high school students that takes place on the campus of UNC-Chapel Hill.
+The Energy Literacy, Engagement and Action Program (Energy LEAP) is a FREE summer institute for high school students.
 During this program students conduct hands-on and minds-on science, technology, engineering and math (STEM) activities to examine society’s current use of energy and the technological solutions that will support a low-carbon future.
-Programming includes a mixture of hands-on activities, presentations and field trips!
+Programming includes a mixture of hands-on activities, presentations and virtual field trips!

 This student science enrichment program is administered by the UNC Institute for the Environment and is conducted in partnership with UNC’s Department of Physics and Astronomy.
 Financial support for this program is provided by the UNC Institute for the Environment and the Duke Energy Foundation.